Aging Pet Care

 Geriatric Pet Care

-Geriatric pet care packages include a comprehensive exam, chemistry analysis, urinalysis, and radio-graphs.
+Geriatric pet care packages include a CBC, serum chemistry, total T4, and urinalysis.
 Dr. Steffen is an experienced vet you can trust to care for your senior cat or dog.

 We encourage our clients to bring their older pets in for a special wellness exam designed specifically for older pets.
 This exam includes all the procedures found in a routine annual exam, as well as a general health profile (GHP).
 A GHP is a series of tests that assess the health of your pet’s kidneys, liver, and other vital organs.
 The GHP also includes a urinalysis and complete blood count (CBC).
 During a senior wellness exam, Dr. Steffen will also discuss with you healthy diet tips for your aging pet.